JosephM101/Force-Windows-11-Install/README.md

 ------

 ***Please note that this tool does not allow Windows 11 to be installed on 32-bit (x86) platforms.
-Windows 11 is a 64-bit-only OS, and therefore will not work at all on older architectures such as 32-bit (x86).***
+Windows 11 is a 64-bit-only OS, and therefore will not work at all on older architectures such as 32-bit (x86).
+If you are unsure what architecture your system is, press Win+R, type `cmd`, and press Enter.
+Then copy and paste the following command in command prompt: `wmic cpu get DataWidth`.
+If you get `64`, you have a 64-bit processor, and can run Windows 11.***

 ------